commonpike/nl.kw.processing.kaleidoscope/README.md

 # Processing3 Kaleidoscope

-A Processing utility to apply several mirrors to a single PImage.
+A Processing utility to apply several mirrors to a single PImage, thus creating a kaleidoscope.
 Requires nl.kw.nl.processing.mirror.*

 `scope.setImage()` sets the input image and `scope.getOutput()` returns the output.